-- Revenue budgets/reserves (often referred as RCCO Revenue Contributions to Capital Outlay) - Borrowing - 14.5 The proposal to switch funding from a revenue contribution of £59k per annum to borrowing and £275k from capital receipts, for 2 years, has an increased cost of borrowing of £3k for 2020/21 and then £6k per annum from 20221/22 onwards, which is included table 3 in section 5. - 14.6 It is proposed to fund the Replacement Play Equipment, Wellington Sports Centre Handling Units and East Quay Wall from borrowing with a cost to revenue of £55k per annum from 2021/22 onwards.
+- 14.5 The proposal to switch funding from a revenue contribution of £59k per annum to borrowing and £275k from capital receipts, for 2 years, has an increased cost of borrowing of £3k for 2020/21 and then £6k per annum from 20221/22 onwards, which is included table 3 in section 5. - 14.6 It is proposed to fund the Replacement Play Equipment, Wellington Sports Centre Handling Units and East Quay Wall from borrowing with a cost to revenue of £55k per annum from 2021/22 onwards.
 Therefore this has been included within table 3 in section 5. - 14.7 Below is a short description for each scheme: - a) Leisure Grants to Clubs and Parishes: These grant schemes allow us to award funds towards projects they are facilitating within their local communities.
-Voluntary Village Halls and Community Centre and Sports Clubs are awarded up to 33% of the project costs and Parish Councils are awarded up to 50% of the project costs. - b) Vehicle Replacement: The cost of a rolling programme to replace vehicles used by the locality champions. - c) Plant and Equipment: To replace plant and equipment items of small capital value used by the locality champions. - d) New/Replacement Waste Containers: To purchase new and replacement waste and recycling containers (bins and boxes) as part of the ongoing costs of the Somerset Waste Partnership. - e) Lifeline Equipment: Lifeline units have a useful life of approximately 7 years, this is the cost to replacement the equipment on a rolling basis with approximately 1/7th replaced per annum. - f) Refresh of End User Devices: Annual refresh budget which plans for laptops and tablets to be replaced on a rolling five year basis and smart devices every three years. - g) Members IT Equipment Replacement: An annual budget for replacement of IT equipment for members. - h) Replacement Play Equipment: To maintain the Council owned playgrounds within the Somerset West and Taunton Council area. - i) Wellington Sports Centre Air Handling Units: Responsibility of plant remains
+Voluntary Village Halls and Community Centre and Sports Clubs are awarded up to 33% of the project costs and Parish Councils are awarded up to 50% of the project costs. - b) Vehicle Replacement: The cost of a rolling programme to replace vehicles used by the locality champions. - c) Plant and Equipment: To replace plant and equipment items of small capital

-- with SWT.
-The current plant is more than 40 years old and as part of the recent procurement for a new Operator SWT committed to replacing the equipment following a condition survey recommending the replacement. - j) East Quay Wall: The costs included are £20k for wall design works and £850k to reinforce the wall in the central and northern sections.
+- value used by the locality champions. - d) New/Replacement Waste Containers: To purchase new and replacement waste and recycling containers (bins and boxes) as part of the ongoing costs of the Somerset Waste Partnership. - e) Lifeline Equipment: Lifeline units have a useful life of approximately 7 years, this is the cost to replacement the equipment on a rolling basis with approximately 1/7th replaced per annum. - f) Refresh of End User Devices: Annual refresh budget which plans for laptops and tablets to be replaced on a rolling five year basis and smart devices every three years. - g) Members IT Equipment Replacement: An annual budget for replacement of IT equipment for members. - h) Replacement Play Equipment: To maintain the Council owned playgrounds within the Somerset West and Taunton Council area. - i) Wellington Sports Centre Air Handling Units: Responsibility of plant remains with SWT.
+The current plant is more than 40 years old and as part of the recent procurement for a new Operator SWT committed to replacing the equipment following a condition survey recommending the replacement. - j) East Quay Wall: This bid has been revised since the report to Scrutiny on 8 January 2020, reflecting updated cost estimates.
+Overall cost estimates are reduced from £910k to £740k, and approval is sought to allocate £200k of the revised sum in the 2019/20 budget as work is planned to commence before April 2020.
 A detailed report will be presented to the Executive on 22 January 2020. - k) Tech Microsoft 365 Migration: Officers are currently assessing the full cost of this project and an update will be provided in future reports. - Tech Finance System Upgrade: Officers are currently assessing the full cost of this project and an update will be provided in future reports. - m) Resources for Change Programme: It is recommended to fund the resources required for the Change Programme from flexible capital receipts. - n) Disabled Facilities Grants (DFGs): Enabling people to remain in their own homes by having access to facilities in and around the home.
 The Council has a statutory duty to deliver the grants under the Housing Grants, Construction and Regeneration Act 1996.
 The Regulatory Reform (Housing Assistance) Order 2002, and the Housing Act 2004.